jyoo980/eulerRacket/README.md

 ## eulerRacket: beautiful functional programming ##

 I have solved a variety of common problems which manipulate data structures or leverage algorithms in Racket, a dialect of Scheme.
-The reason for using Racket is due to its simple syntax, relatively compact IDE, and its similarity to Common Lisp.
+The reason for using Racket is due to its simple syntax, relatively compact IDE, and my affinity toward the LISP family.
 Below are some of the functions I have implemented:

 * Prime number generation up to a given integer n (up to 100,000 confirmed)
 * Tail-recursive fibonacci sequence generation